wiseman-timelord/MaNTella-Launcher/README.md

 7. Run Fallout 4/Skyrim, and then run the `Mantella-WT.Bat` batch.

 ## Notes
-- a Llama 3 Q3_m model with fallout 4 dlc & ~300 mods including 512 wasteland texture pack, utilizes all of the 8GB on a single card, if you want to use =>Q4, then I suggest 12GB Gpu
+- a Llama 3 Q3_m model with fallout 4 dlc & ~300 mods including 512 wasteland texture pack, utilizes all of the 8GB on a single card, if you want to use =>Q4, then I suggest 12GB Gpu.
+Need to try the PhyOp Reduced.

 # Development
 - Development, stuck at file operations in batch, requires to check if ".data\config.ini" exists, and if not then use powershell to convert the ".\config.ini" to a ".\data\config.ini", therein, removing all, blank lines and ";Commented lines", and use the "[Titles]" for branches, and on those branches then the relevant keys with their corresponding values.
 Only have keys/values and branches. then save to the new file ".\data\config.ini", this is then the file we will be updating with our optimizer.